ToomasMolder/test/test.md

 ## Test Area

-To be tested within Github and also with pandoc PDF
+Internal links / anchors to be tested within Github and also with pandoc-generated PDF (+auto_identifiers).

 	>pandoc.exe --version
 	pandoc.exe 1.19.2.1